ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 </details>

-2. Clone the course-support repository onto your device using the command:
+2. Clone the course-support repository onto your device into the current directory using the command:

 ```
 git clone https://github.com/ucrcsedept/course-support.git
 ```

-3. In the terminal, navigate to the cloned repository using the command: `cd DIRECTORYNAME`.
+3. In the terminal/comamand prompt, navigate to the cloned repository using the command: `cd DIRECTORYNAME`.
 For the course support repository, the directory name will be `course-support`.
+You are able to change directories to the parent directory using `cd ..` if needed.
 4. Change directories to the `containers` directory using `cd` once again.
 For this tutorial, we'll be creating a container using the cs100 dockerfile, so now use the command `cd cs100` to change directories into the cs100 folder.
 5. Now that we're in the `cs100` folder, we can use either `podman-compose` or `podman build` to build an image using the files inside the current directory.